 This means that instead of going through the stress of corn blending to make the cornmeal used in making your cornbread, you can simply use the cornbread mix and add in your ingredients.

-The Jiffy cornbread is not only known for its rich and buttery soft texture but also for the short duration it takes in making it.
+The Jiffy cornbread is not only known for its rich and buttery soft texture but also for the short duration it takes to make it.

 What is a jiffy corn muffin mix?